shaun-jacks/intro-R-workshop-mind/docs/01-Data-Exploration.md

                     item1 = c(1, 2, 3, 3, 5, 6))
 ```

-- The `duplicated` function returns a logical vector of the duplicates that exist in a dataframe.
+- The `duplicated` function returns a logical vector of the duplicates that exist in a dataframe
-- The TRUE values represent the index locations of where a duplicate row was found.
+- The TRUE values represent the index locations of where a duplicate row was found
 - We could use this logical vector to see where a duplicate exists